BakersHub/snapclient/doc/FLASHING_QUICKSTART.md

 1. Connect the WROVER board to your PC via USB.
 2. Open your ESPHome flasher tool and select the correct serial port.
-3. Choose the `SnapClient-BT-LED-OLED.bin` file.
+3. Choose the `SnapClient-BT-LED-OLEDv1.x.bin` file.
 4. Start the flash and wait until it finishes successfully.

 The board will reboot automatically after flashing.